komali2/blog/content/posts/dont-download-apps/index.md

 much power to give to these companies that already have too much power.

 Second reason, binding arbitration.
-Binding arbitration is when you sign an agreement with someone that has a clause that says, "if there's a dispupte, we don't sue eachother, instead we go through a private process outside the court system and let a mediator decide the outcome."
+Binding arbitration is when you sign an agreement with someone that has a clause that says, "if there's a dispute, we don't sue eachother, instead we go through a private process outside the court system and let a mediator decide the outcome."
 Bonus, unlike judges, whose salaries are paid for by the taxpayers and therefore you don't pay a "judge fee"